ansible/awx/docs/docsite/rst/userguide/credential_plugins.rst

 - **CA Certificate**: specify the CA certificate used to verify HashiCorp's server
 - **Approle Role_ID**: specify the ID for Approle authentication
 - **Approle Secret_ID**: specify the corresponding secret ID for Approle authentication
+- **Client Certificate**: specify a PEM-encoded client certificate when using the TLS auth method including any required intermediate certificates expected by Vault
+- **Client Certificate Key**: specify a PEM-encoded certificate private key when using the TLS auth method
+- **TLS Authentication Role**: specify the role or certificate name in Vault that corresponds to your client certificate when using the TLS auth method.
+If it is not provided, Vault will attempt to match the certificate automatically
+- **Namespace name** specify the namespace name (Vault Enterprise only)
+- **Kubernetes role** specify the role name when using Kubernetes authentication
-- **Path to Approle Auth**: specify a path if other than the default path of ``/approle``
+- **Path to Auth**: specify a path if other than the default path of ``/approle``

-For more detail about Approle and its fields, refer to the `Vault documentation for Approle Auth Method <https://www.vaultproject.io/docs/auth/approle>`_.
+For more detail about the Approle auth method and its fields, refer to the `Vault documentation for Approle Auth Method <https://www.vaultproject.io/docs/auth/approle>`_.

+For more detail about the Kubernetes auth method and its fields, refer to the `Vault documentation for Kubernetes auth method <https://developer.hashicorp.com/vault/docs/auth/kubernetes>` _.

+For more detail about the TLS certificate auth method and its fields, refer to the `Vault documentation for TLS certificates auth method <https://developer.hashicorp.com/vault/docs/auth/cert>` _.

 Below shows an example of a configured HashiCorp SSH Secrets Engine credential.